 We have a simple ambition - to fund the research that will one day stop men dying from prostate cancer.

-We believe that the involvement of lay representatives significantly improves the quality and outcomes of all types of research.
-Lay representatives are people who have been directly affected by prostate cancer, whether they’ve been diagnosed themselves, or are the family or friend of a patient.
-Because of their personal experiences of prostate cancer, they are uniquely placed to help shape and deliver your research, adding value at all stages of the research cycle.
+We believe that the involvement of people who have been directly affected by prostate cancer significantly improves the quality and outcomes of all types of research.
+Because of their personal experiences of prostate cancer, men who have been diagnosed with the disease, as well as their close family and friends, are uniquely placed to help shape and deliver your research, adding value at all stages of the research pipeline.

-We encourage all proposals submitted to us to have lay representatives on board, and this will be taken into consideration by our committees and reviewers.
+We encourage all proposals submitted to us to actively involve patient representatives, and this will be taken into consideration by our committees and reviewers.

 What are the benefits?

-Involving patients or their families can keep your research focused on what matters most, and can strengthen your applications in a number of ways:
+Involving patients or their families can keep your research focused on what matters most, and can strengthen your research project and funding applications in a number of ways:

 Our Patient Representative Network

 Our Patient Representative Network have personal experience of prostate cancer and can offer lay input into the planning and delivery of your research and related grant funding, both pre-application and post-award.
 This includes applications to other funders.